dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     a _cast_ from `dynamic` to `String` and instead let the `String s` pattern _test_ the value's type, which then fails to match.*

+### Pattern uses (static semantics)

 It is a compile-time error if the type of an expression in a guard clause is not assignable to `bool`.

-### Pattern uses (static semantics)

-It is a compile-time error if the expression in a guard clause in a switch case or if-case construct is not assignable to `bool`.

 The static type of a switch expression is the least upper bound of the static types of all of the case expressions.